-Global digital offerings are likely to organise and split, around the two global digital poles of US and China, while also becoming more integrated.
-This is an emergent but key structural logic of global digitalisation.
+Global digital offerings are likely to organize and split, around the two global digital poles of US and China, while also becoming more integrated.
+This is an emergent but key structural logic of global digitalization.

 In these circumstances, what are the options for all the non-digital-superpower countries- including European countries?
 It is a different matter that the latter remain a prisoner of some kind of nostalgic/ romantic notion that they hold some hidden advantages that will somehow, someday, catapult them to the digital front row.

 The appropriate direction would be a combination of a geopolitical approach of digital non-alignment, and a practical one of diligently promoting and establishing open digital value chains and ecology.Taking inspiration from the cold war period’s non-alignment movement, digital non-alignment would mean deliberate economic and political investments to keep ones digital economy and society not too closely hooked to either of the digital superpower’s digital products and services.